ozfortress/ozfortress_docs/docs/rules/global.md

 The match may only be unpaused by the team who initiated the pause, with confirmation from the opposing teams.
 Unpausing initiates a five-second countdown.

 #### 8.8.1.
 Pause Limits
-Each team is allowed two pauses per match, with a combined total time limit of ten minutes.
+Each team is allowed one pause per map, with a combined total time limit of ten minutes.
 However, the pause limit can be extended if agreed upon by team captains.

 #### 8.8.2.
 Tactical Pauses
 Tactical pauses *are* allowed but contribute to the pause limits described above.
 They should not be used to disrupt ongoing plays.